A Brief History

 Speculation about what caused the leaking in Speedwell is inconclusive, but the addition of a second mast may have caused extra strain on the ship and its timbers, resulting in leakage.
 Other writers have opined that the crew somehow caused the leaking and yet another cause for the leak put forward was that a particular defective board of only 2 feet in length was to blame.
 The fate of this particular ship is unavailable to this author, though a ship named Speedwell is documented to have traveled to Boston in 1656, carrying Quakers to the Colonies.
 Another ship named Speedwell was built in 1663, in England, which implies that the original ship that we have discussed was probably no longer extant at that time.
 Other references to ships named Speedwell have also followed the building of the 1663 vessel, though it is unknown if they are the same ship.
 In all, at least 15 English and Royal Navy ships have borne the name Speedwell, a name decidedly not famous in the United States, though it almost was!

-Can you think of any other ships that narrowly missed out on becoming famous?
-If so, please tell us which ship or ships you have in mind.
+Question for students (and subscribers): Can you think of any other ships that narrowly missed out on becoming famous?
+If so, please tell us which ship or ships you have in mind in the comments section below this article.

 Your readership is much appreciated!